-- a) Upon the adoption of HKAS 38 "Intangible assets", the Group's eligibility rights to trade on or through the Stock Exchange and the Hong Kong Future Exchange Limited at carrying amount of HK\$500,000 is considered to have indefinite useful lives, accordingly it is not amortised. - b) The breeding rights acquired in 2016 was with respect to breeding rights of a stallion, Golden Horn.
-In term of the breeding agreement, the Group is granted one nomination in every breeding season.
+- a) Upon the adoption of HKAS 38 "Intangible assets", the Group's eligibility rights to trade on or through the Stock Exchange and the Hong Kong Futures Exchange Limited at carrying amount of HK\$500,000 is considered to have indefinite useful lives, accordingly it is not amortised. - b) Golden Horn (GB) Syndicated Breeding Rights, were purchased on the 9th December 2015, at a price of GPB200,000, which amounted to AUD 427,231.75 at date of purchase.
+At the date of purchase it is 4 years old and on the presumption a stallion will serve until 20 years old.
+In prudence, the management have estimated his useful life to be 10 years and the amortization rate is 10% per annum.